 Author's Note: So, how'd you like it?
-What of the OCs?
+What about the OCs?
 How are you liking the characterization and interaction?
 Plot development?
 Any feedback is appreciated and it only takes a second!
-I love you all!
+Thank you for reading! :)

 Also: If you have additional questions that you would like answered, please feel free to go to my "Meet the Author" page on the forums.
 There's a link on my author's page!

 Previous Chapter Next Chapter